Understand your company's position and learn more about the options available

 • Insolvency proceedings started against the company

 Business rates are essentially a tax imposed on properties which are used for commercial as opposed to residential purposes.
+They can be seen as the business version of council tax.
 Business rates are enforced on a variety of units including retail units, warehouses, offices, bars and restaurants.

-Please note that your rateable value is not the amount you will be required to pay.
-The rateable value is used to form part of a calculation which will work out the exact level of your business rates liability.
+The rateable value is then used to form part of a calculation which will work out the exact level of your yearly business rates liability.

 Is your company insolvent?